pvmm/msx-tile-forge/README.md

 ## Introduction

 MSX Tile Forge is a desktop application created to assist in the development of graphical assets for MSX2 computers and similar retro systems that utilize tile-based graphics and have specific palette limitations.
 It provides an integrated environment for designing 16-color palettes, creating 8x8 pixel tiles with row-specific colors, composing supertiles (e.g., 4x4, but dimensions are project-configurable) from these tiles, and arranging them into larger game maps.
-The tool aims to streamline the asset creation workflow for retro game developers and hobbyists.
+The tool aims to streamline the asset creation workflow for retro game developers, specially for MSX.

 All project components (palette, tiles, supertiles, map) can be saved and loaded individually or as a complete project, using custom binary file formats designed for ease of use and integration into MSX development pipelines.